• Skip to primary navigation

 closeup on candied sugary almonds in a cone.

 These almonds are delicious to serve with mulled red wine or white wine glögg in wintertime, but they also make a nice snack to take along for work or for example, hikes.
+Try also out the Swedish gingerbread cookies.

 This recipe has its origins in Germany, it is the same as Gebrannte Mandeln and the translation is also the same for Swedish- brända mandlar-burnt almonds.
 These are also popular in Denmark and Norway.
 There that are called "brændte mandler" or "brente mandler".